 A business analyst role is all about “learning fast”.
 Many experts highlight empathy as a critical requirement for this position.
 Besides a quick and deep dive into new niches and subjects, it involved a complete understanding of the product idea, the people developing it, and the end-users it’s meant for.

 The importance of business analysis is in a holistic (or systemic) vision.
 It includes the highest-level planning skills and strategic thinking.
-When BAs enter a new area, they must realise its complexity, identify the key elements and link them together.
+When BAs enter a new area, they must realize its complexity, identify the key elements and link them together.
 And it is how they build a knowledge system.

 At the same time, analysts don’t exist in a vacuum.
-They interact with each team member and recognise their experience and competencies.
+They interact with each team member and recognize their experience and competencies.
 Such a comprehensive overview of the team and working processes enables them to anticipate possible drawbacks and rapidly find solutions to critical issues.

 Related article: The Discovery Phase: Why Is It Crucial for Your Project Success?